affinitydb/doc/mvSQL getting started.md

 All data are inserted in global scope, but applications can freely define specialized access paths for their data (before or after the data is inserted), by creating what we call [classes](./terminology.md#class).
 Here's an example:

-		CREATE CLASS class1 AS select * where property1 is not null;
+		CREATE CLASS class1 AS SELECT * WHERE property1 IS NOT NULL;

 How to query
 ------------